severalnines/docs/user-guide/deploy.rst

 	- Specify MySQL root password.
 ClusterControl will configure the same MySQL root password for all instances in the cluster.

 * **Repository**
 	- Use Vendor Repositories - Provision software by setting up and using the database vendor's preferred software repository.
-ClusterControl will always install the latest version of what is provided by database vendor repository.
+ClusterControl will always install the latest version of what is provided.
-	- Do Not Setup Vendor Repositories - Provision software by using repositories already setup on the nodes.
-The User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
-This is good if the database nodes are running without internet connections.
+	- Do Not Setup Vendor Repositories - Provision software by using repositories already set up on the nodes.
+User has to set up the software repository manually on every database node as well as all future database/load balancer nodes in this cluster.
+Commonly, this is the best option if the database nodes are running without internet connections.
 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.
+Depending on the database vendor and version, this might eat up the disk space of the ClusterControl host significantly.

 3) Define Topology
 ````````````````````